ZivoMartin/AsyncForge/task_forge/README.md

 let (task_forge, error_receiver) = TaskForge::new();
 log_error_handler(error_receiver);
 ```
-You can also create your own error handler by using tje error receiver.
+You can also create your own error handler by using the error receiver.

 ## **Documentation**